faiyazalam/WordPress-plugin-user-login-history/README.txt

 == Screenshots ==

-1. User List with login details for backend.
+1. User login list table for backend
-2. Screen Options
+2. Screen options to customize the user login list table
+3. Advanced search form to filter the records of user logins
-3. Settings - Backend Options
+4. Settings - Basics settings
-4. Settings - Frontend Options
+5. Settings - Advanced settings
+6. Settings - Preferred timezone setting on user profile page
-5. Shortcode - User List with login details for frontend.
+7. Shortcode - User login list table for frontend

 == Changelog ==

 = 1.7.0(release date) =
 * Compatible with **Multisite Network** - Now this plugin supports WordPress Multisite with multi-networks and multi-blogs.
 * Added the column **Login Status** - This is used to check whether the user is logged in, logged out, failed login or blocked login.
-* Added the option **Last Seen Time** to filter the results.
+* Added the option **Last Seen Time** in the filter forms.
 * Added the column **Super Admin** - This is used only for multisite network.
-* Added **Hooks** to extend its functionality easily.
 * Deprecated the shortcode [user-login-history].
 * Date range validation on the filter forms.
-* Date and Time format of the admin listing table can be changed from the general settings.
+* Date and Time format of the user login listing table can be changed from the general settings.
 * Improved design of the listing tables.

 == Upgrade Notice ==